Nessrine88/Nessrine88/README.md

   challenge: "I am honing my React skills and picking up TypeScript",
   funFacts: ['I have 4+ years of remote work experience with devs from all over the world',
-  'my tiny chihuahua dog is ready to woof at the right offer']
+  'my tiny chihuahua dog is ready to woof at the right offer']}
  ```

  <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>